pianoza/MLToolbox/README.md

-# VRE CWL tool
+# VRE template tool

-Simple example CWL tool that is ready to run in the VRE.
+Simple example tool that is ready to run in the VRE.

 ## Requirements